mfaani/mfaani/content/posts/how-fidelity-stocks-work.md

     - RSU

 The Individual sections/accounts are **already** vested and taxed.
-The Retirement account is tax-defferred.
+The Retirement account is tax-deferred.
 It's all yours i.e. no vesting, but you'll end up paying taxes when you cash them.
+If you cash them before 65 then you'll also pay a penalty!
 The stocks section is the portion of your stocks/options that isn't vested.
 As it's only been granted.
 ```
 ### RSU Vesting schedule